Pineau de Re: British career

 In the following season, Pineau de Re was again aimed at the National, but his form was poor.
 He finished towards the rear in hurdle races at Cheltenham in November and Exeter in February and was pulled up at Carlisle in December.
 He again ran in the Pertemps Final in March, but on this occasion he finished eleventh of the twenty-three runners behind Call The Cops.
 In the Grand National he started at odds of 25/1 and finished twelfth of the nineteen finishers behind Many Clouds.

 Pineau de Re returned in October 2015 and finished unplaced in a veteran's chase at Chepstow and then ran second to Vino Grigio at Sandown in November.
 The gelding fell at the second in the Becher Chase and then started at odds of 7/1 in a handicap hurdle at Carlisle on 13 December.
-Ridden by Richard Johnson he took the led at the second last and won by four lengths under a weight of 162 pounds.
+Ridden by Richard Johnson he took the lead at the second last and won by four lengths under a weight of 162 pounds.
 His victory was notable as no Grand National winner had gone on to win another race since Bindaree won the Welsh National in 2003.
-He was pulled up in a hurdle at Chepstow in February and then finished seventh in a veterans' chase at Newbury.
+He was pulled up in a hurdle race at Chepstow in February and then finished seventh in a veterans' chase at Newbury.
 He was assigned a weight of 142 pounds for the 2016 Grand National but did not qualify to run: the race was restricted to forty runners and Pineau de Re was rated forty-sixth in the handicap.
 Newland was unhappy at the exclusion, stating "The Grand National is the public's race and the public surely want to see a previous winner" before pointing out that many of the horses rated above Pineau de Re had earned their handicap marks over much shorter distances.
+Pineau de Re was then entered in the Scottish Grand National in which he unseated his rider.
+He was pulled up in his final race, a handicap chase at Uttoxeter on 30 April 2016 and the thirteen-year-old's retirement was announced after the race.